National Indigenous Congress: Background

 On January 1, 1994, the Zapatista Army of National Liberation (EZLN) rose up in arms after years of organization against dispossession, discrimination and being ignored.
 They were able to take five municipal headquarters in the states of Chiapas: Chanal, Altamirano, Las Margaritas, Ocosingo and San Cristóbal de las Casas, where it communicated the Sixth Declaration of the Lacandon Jungle that called on the people of Mexico to join their struggle.
 After the confrontation between the Mexican army and the EZLN, the people of Mexico took to the streets, stating that the causes of the uprising were just but expressing themselves in favor of peace and a resolution through dialogue.

 The National Indigenous Congress (CNI), the first nationwide Indigenous congress ever held in Mexico, was founded on October 12, 1996, in Mexico City after a call from the EZLN, (Ejército Zapatista de Liberación Nacional) to all Indigenous peoples to participate in the Special National Forum on Indigenous Rights and Culture, as a follow-up to the San Andrés Accords.

-There had been Indigenous congresses in single states such as San Cristóbal de las Casas, Chiapas in 1974.
+There had been Indigenous congresses in single states such as San Cristóbal de las Casas, Chiapas in 1974, with noted local activists participating in the congresses, such as Guadalupe Vázquez.
 The appearance of the CNI was connected to the failure of the state of Mexico to implement the San Andrés Accords and a call by the EZLN to participate in a nationwide forum to find a common answer to questions of human rights and Indigenous culture.